craftercms/docs/source/system-administrators/activities/production-environment-setup.rst

 Server Hardware Configuration Consideration
 -------------------------------------------

-Crafter CMS performs multiple reads/writes to disk from various concerns such as the database, the repository, logs, etc. with very different I/O patterns.
+CrafterCMS performs multiple reads/writes to disk from various concerns such as the database, the repository, logs, etc. with very different I/O patterns.
 One of the primary factor for hardware bottlenecks is disk I/O.

 For optimal performance, the server should have different storage systems (disks) mounted for different concerns, for example: